<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Integrated and Formalized Telework Approach

-In the open office, telework was largely performed at the preference of the employee or on an as-needed basis.
-Even for organizations with formal telework policies, the space was created with telework more as an accommodation (and often a temporary one at that) rather than as an integral part of how the organization conducts business.
+In the open office, telework was performed at the employee's preference or as needed.
+Even for government offices with formal telework policies, the space was created with telework more as an accommodation (often a temporary one) than as an integral part of how the office conducts business.

 In the hybrid office, the understanding is that telework is here to stay.
-Many organizations have made investments in the technology and policies needed to support remote work, and benefits to both the employee and organization have been realized.
-Many organizations are ready for telework to become more permanently woven into the fabric of their day-to-day operations.
+Many departments have invested in the technology and policies needed to support remote work, and employee and department benefits have been realized.
+Many government offices are ready for telework to become more permanently woven into the fabric of their day-to-day operations.

-Under the hybrid office model, employee schedules are planned with the goal of managing both the work and the space to maximize the benefits of the “split time” approach.
+Under the hybrid office model, employee schedules are planned to manage both the work and the space to maximize the benefits of the “split time” approach.
 When employees come into the hybrid office, their time in the office is more purposeful.
-Employees are there to interact and collaborate, and to accomplish tasks that are better suited to the office environment.
+Employees are there to interact, collaborate, and accomplish tasks better suited to the office environment.
 In short, the hybrid office is designed to maximize the time employees spend together.

 In a hybrid office, there are a variety of options for collaborative meeting spaces and conference rooms – similar to the open office – but with a greater number and variety of videoconferencing facilities and more privacy for the individual workstation.
-By contrast, employees reserve the time working from home for tasks that can be done independently or that require greater concentration.
+By contrast, employees reserve the time to work from home for tasks that can be done independently or require greater concentration.

 More Space per Person

-As with the open office concept, a key aspect of the hybrid office is that an organization can reduce the amount of office space per person, thereby shrinking the total amount of space needed compared to a traditional office environment.
+As with the open office concept, a key aspect of the hybrid office is that a department can reduce the amount of office space per person, thereby shrinking the total amount needed compared to a traditional office environment.
 Since employees split their time between work and home, workstation sharing and hoteling (with sanitization procedures in place) can be implemented to reduce the overall number of workstations required.
 A reduction in workstations equates to a reduction in cost - a key factor in the emergence of the open office and in the rationale for the hybrid office.

-In the late 1990s (prior to the widespread transition to the open office), office space was allocated at an average of approximately 250 square feet per person.
+In the late 1990s (before the widespread transition to the open office), office space was allocated at an average of approximately 250 square feet per person.
 The open office sought to bring this utilization rate down to 150 square feet or less, with more aggressive open offices reducing the space below 120 square feet per person.
-A key component of the reduction was to remove private offices and to replace them with hot desks, collaboration rooms, phone booths, and informal meeting areas.
+A key reduction component was to remove private offices and replace them with hot desks, collaboration rooms, phone booths, and informal meeting areas.
 This made the space “dense” with people.

 The hybrid office seeks to “de-densify” the office by having more space per person.
-While this shift has been partly spurred on by the need for social distancing during the pandemic, there is acknowledgment in the design industry that the office space pendulum had swung too far in the direction of reducing the space per person.
+While the need for social distancing has partly spurred on this shift during the pandemic, there is acknowledgment in the design industry that the office space pendulum had swung too far in the direction of reducing the space per person.
 As a result, the pendulum is now swinging back in the other direction.

-However, the hybrid office is by no means a return to the traditional office with its rows of private enclosed offices and cube farms.
-It is more like Open Office 2.0 – taking lessons learned from the open office and designing a better way for us to work with more privacy and social distancing.
-As a rough estimate, the hybrid office averages closer to 200 square feet per person.
+However, the hybrid office is by no means a return to the traditional government office with its rows of private enclosed offices and cube farms.
+It is more like Open Office 2.0 – taking lessons learned from the open office and designing a better way to work with more privacy and social distancing.
+The hybrid office averages closer to 200 square feet per person as a rough estimate.
 The space and cost savings come from having to accommodate fewer employees in the office at one time.

-In the hybrid office, the understanding is that telework is here to stay.
+In the hybrid government office, the understanding is that telework is here to stay.

 telework2-4

-how can my organization promote effective telework over the long term?
+How can my government office promote effective telework over the long term?

-Fentress has developed two tools - the Telework Readiness Model (TRM) and the Space Utilization Model (SUM) - to help organizations promote effective telework and calculate space needs in the hybrid office.
+Fentress has developed two tools - the Telework Readiness Model (TRM) and the Space Utilization Model (SUM) - to help departments promote effective telework and calculate space needs in the hybrid office.

 Telework Readiness Model